Barcombe: Barcombe Cross

 The village has three main routes into the centre of the village and the buildings cluster around the crossroads.
 A 1724 map by Richard Budgen is the first time the place name Barcombe Cross is identified and the map has a pictorial depiction of the crossroads.
 Barcombe Cross expanded from 1839 onwards when the railway station opened and has since become the main village in the parish hosting the parish school, shops, amenities and services.
 Barcombe Cross is now just known as Barcombe in the local area and is signposted as such.
 It is only on maps is it shown in its full name.

 Barcombe Oil Mill and pasture

 Barcombe Oil Mill which was in operation until 1909.
 It was demolished in 1917 leaving a few discarded millstones and the old mill leat.
 It is South of Barcombe Cross and north of Camoiscourt Shaw.
-Around the demolished mill is a pasture remarkable for its botanical richness, with a range of archaic meadow plants.
-There soils is very varied in this area which gives rise to the mix of grassland species, including plants which prefer acidic soils such as Tormentil, Heath Grass and Devil's Bit, through to those that prefer neutral grassland including Ox Eye Daisy and Pignut, to the alkaline loving Quaking Grass, Yellow-Oat Grass and Ladies Bedstraw.
-The area is in need of wildlife management.
+Up until around 2022 the demolished mill was a pasture remarkable for its botanical richness, with a range of archaic meadow plants.
+The soil is very varied in this area which gave rise to the mix of grassland species, including plants which prefer acidic soils such as Tormentil, Heath Grass and Devil's Bit, through to those that prefer neutral grassland including Ox Eye Daisy and Pignut, to the alkaline loving Quaking Grass, Yellow-Oat Grass and Ladies Bedstraw.
+Since 2022 unfortunately, much of this has been lost to scrub and a few rabbit-resistant plants.